vishwaschrome/Design-Patterns/README.md

 # Design-Patterns
-Implementation of famous design patterns using C++ with brief description, usage guidelines and just enough code to understand the gist.
+Implementation of famous design patterns using C++ with brief descriptions, and just enough code to understand the gist.